 Lenders will ask for your bank information, contact information, bank statements, pay stubs, and a driver’s license when you apply.

 How much you can borrow and for how long depends on your financial profile as well as the lender.
-Some lenders will have a loan minimum and maximum when it comes to loan amount, and a repayment term range, such as 36-60 months.
+Some lenders will have a loan minimum and maximum when it comes to the loan amount, and a repayment term range, such as 36-60 months.

-Finding good credit loans takes time and plenty of research.
+Finding good credit personal loans takes time and plenty of research.
 While there are tons of places you can find personal loans online, finding the right one comes down to what your loan is going to be used for, how much you need to borrow, and what kind of rates and terms you’re looking for.

 A 5‐year $10,000 loan with 9.99% APR has 60 scheduled monthly payments of $201.81 to a total amount of $12,108.6.

 A 3‐year $5,000 loan with 5.99% APR has 36 scheduled monthly payments of $150.57 to a total amount of $5,420.52.